One great way for industry partners to work directly with Cornell Engineering Masters students is through joint projects.

 - Appendix C: NDA (to be signed by the course instructor and/or student(s))

 - Appendix D: IP Agreement (to be signed by student(s))

 Appendix A and Appendix B are required for all projects.

 Appendix C is required IF Confidential Information (CI) is included in the project.
 The faculty member working with students on the project will sign the NDA.
 (If the sponsoring company manages the flow of information such that no confidential information is shared with the faculty member or students, then there is no need to sign an NDA for this project.)

 If the faculty member that signs the NDA manages the Confidential Information so that no students have access to it, then the students do not need to sign the NDA.
 If, however, students DO have access to the CI involved in the project, then the students also need to sign the NDA.

 If it is determined that a separate NDA and IP agreement are needed for students, then the sponsoring company and Cornell's Office of Sponsored Programs work together to prepare a separate NDA and/or IP agreement.

 This same information is presented in the diagram below:

-Contact Vishal Patel (Director of Corporate Relations) or Yong Joo (Senior Associate Dean of Masters of Engineering Programs) to find out more about the process of working with our M.Eng. students on a project your company helps to design.
+Contact Katherine Herleman (Executive Director of Innovation) or Kathryn Caggiano (Associate Dean of M.Eng.
+Programs) to find out more about the process of working with our M.Eng. students on a project your company helps to design.